What is endodontic treatment?

 How many appointments are necessary?

 Sometimes endodontic therapy is completed in one appointment but usually two or three visits may be necessary.
+A temporary filling will be placed between appointments while the tooth is left to settle.

 How long will the tooth last?